The Veralon Leadership Team

 He holds a MHA and MBA from the University of Minnesota and a BS in Biological Sciences from Cornell University.

-Carol is an experienced project director with more than 15 years of experience working with hospitals and health systems, both as a consultant and health system administrator.
-She has led over 250 consulting engagements for community hospitals (including rural hospitals), health systems, and academic medical centers.
+Carol is an experienced healthcare strategist with more than 30 years of experience working with hospitals and health systems, both as a consultant and health system administrator.
+She has led over 250 consulting engagements for community hospitals, health systems, and academic medical centers.

 Her experience includes:

-- Strategic planning for community hospitals and hospital systems
+- Strategic planning for community hospitals and health systems

-- Service line strategy development in cardiovascular, neurosciences, and women’s health services
+- Service line strategy development in cardiovascular, neurosciences, oncology, and women’s health services

 - Ambulatory services planning